46% of all children aren’t

 buckled up correctly.

 Properly installed car seats, used correctly, can save lives.
 Most parents believe their children are properly buckled up, but this staggering statistic is a reminder that everyone with a child passenger needs to use the right seat, and use it correctly.

-UPDATE: In September 2020, TxDOT began rolling out virtual car seat checks to enable us to maintain the same level of service and education to families while following social distancing guidelines.
+TxDOT offers virtual car seat checks to maintain the same level of service and education to families while following social distancing guidelines.
 The Child Passenger Safety Technician will connect with the parent or caregiver using any electronic device with video and audio capabilities such as a cellphone, laptop or tablet and teach them how to properly install their car seat, one-on-one.